Constituents - What Do Essential Oils Consist Of?

 All substances can be broken down into an array of molecules and atoms, and essential oils are no different.
 Each essential oil can be broken down into an array of different natural chemical constituents.

-The constituents that make up any given essential oil includes chemicals classified into the following groups (this is not a complete list):
+Essential oils are comprised of constituents that are classified into the following functional groups (this is not a complete list):

 - Alcohols (Monoterpenols and Sesquiterpenols)

 Lavender Oil, for example, contains a high percentage of the ester known as linalyl acetate and a monoterpenol known as linalol.

 Many of our modern medicines are a result of analyzing the natural chemical constituents of raw botanicals and distilled essential oils.
 Common aspirin is one example.
 White Willow Bark, used over 2,000 years ago by Hippocrates to ease headaches and other muscular pains, contains a natural anti-inflammatory identified in the nineteenth century as salicin.
 Salicin is a cousin to salicylic/acetylsalicylic acid, more commonly known as aspirin.
 White Willow Bark is still routinely used by herbalists to more naturally relieve pain and inflammation.